 The karts themselves have a free software theme.
 You can be Tux, Pidgin, BSD and many other mascots from free software projects.

-.config/supertuxkart/config-0.10/players.xml if you'd like to unlock everything without playing Story Mode more than once (which you need to do to create that file).
+.config/supertuxkart/config-0.10/players.xml if you'd like to unlock everything without playing Story Mode more than once (you need to play it once to create that file).
+Editing this file could be described as "cheating".

 Getting the game